 Staying in hotels, B&B’s or “Vrienden op de fiets”

-If you spend the night in a B&B, hotel, or through Vrienden op de Fiets, you will of course need an extra set of clothes and some toiletries.
+If you spend the night in a B&B, hotel, or with vrienden op de fiets, you will need an extra set of clothes and some toiletries.
+In that case, bring a slightly larger backpack with you, 30 to 40 liters is perfect.

 If you go camping during your hike on the Pieterpad, you first need a large backpack that fits all your stuff.
 Do not buy the first best, because a backpack has to fit well, especially if you are going to take a long-distance walk.
 It is therefore wise to get advice in a specialized store and to try on a number of them.
 I myself have an Osprey Aura AG 65 that I am very happy with.